niuiic/multiple-session.nvim/README.md

 ## Notice

 For users who use `noice.nvim` together, make sure to load `noice.nvim` at `VimEnter`(set `event = "VimEnter"`), but not at start.

+> Maybe you need to use the same settings for nvim-ufo.

 For any problems that arise, first try deleting the session file and rebuilding.